 Street voices

-"John can mean almost anything, but most commonly refers to an object or thing.
+"Jawn can mean almost anything, but most commonly refers to an object or thing.
 For example, hey, did you see the basketball game?
 That was a crazy ending.
-Yes, I watched that John last night.
+Yes, I watched that jawn last night.
 I can't believe the Knicks lost in overtime."

 What it means